-MRC has been financing and producing films since 2006, all of which have been distributed by major US studios in addition to many leading international distributors.
-MRC’s films have received Academy Award®, Golden Globe®, BAFTA® and SAG Award® nominations.
-Notable films include Seth MacFarlane’s hit comedy Ted, which set records for the highest opening weekend ever and highest International box office gross for an original R-rated comedy; Academy Award® Best Picture nominee Babel directed by Alejandro González Iñárritu; Bruno starring Sacha Baron Cohen; The Adjustment Bureau starring Matt Damon and Emily Blunt and District 9 director Neill Blomkamp’s second feature film, Elysium.
-MRC’s upcoming films include Seth MacFarlane's second feature film, A Million Ways to Die in the West and Neill Blomkamp's third feature film, Chappie, Hotel Transylvania 2, Fast & Furious 7, and Seth MacFarlane’s sequel Ted 2.
+MRC has developed, financed and produced films since 2004, all of which have been distributed by major US studios and leading international distributors.
+Our films have received Academy Award®, Golden Globe®, BAFTA® and SAG Award® awards.
+Notable films include Seth MacFarlane’s hit comedy franchise Ted which is the highest grossing original comedy of all time; Academy Award® Best Picture nominee Babel directed by Alejandro González Iñárritu; Bruno starring Sacha Baron Cohen; The Adjustment Bureau starring Matt Damon and Emily Blunt and 22 Jump Street starring Channing Tatum and Jonah Hill.
+MRC’s upcoming films include Neill Blomkamp's third feature film, Chappie, Hotel Transylvania 2, Fast & Furious 7, and Seth MacFarlane’s sequel Ted 2.

 Asif Satchu and Modi Wiczyk are the Co-Chairmen and Co-CEOs of MRC.

 Prior to MRC, Mr. Satchu built StorageNow, Canada’s third largest self-storage company.
 He also founded and led SMKT, a billion dollar supply chain management company.
 Mr. Satchu was an investment professional at hedge fund Tiger Management Company, private equity fund Westbrook Partners, and Morgan Stanley & Co.
 He is a graduate of McGill University and Harvard Business School.